vikash-ftw/Hyperledger-Fabric-v2/README.md

 7. Run _./createFirstGenesisBlock.sh_ from project_home -> to create genesis block of our network

    - Check out ./system-genesis-block folder created under project_home containing genesis.block file
+   - **Make sure none of the container goes in 'exit' state so wait for approx ~1min and then check containers**.

 8. Run _./scripts/start_network.sh_ from project_home -> to create peers, orderers and couchDB and other containers

    - Check out new peers, orderers and couchDB containers up and running
    - Also check out /var/hyperledger/ folder (volume dir for all the created containers)
-   - Make sure none of the container goes in 'exit' state so wait for 1 min and then check containers.
+   - **Make sure none of the container goes in 'exit' state so wait for approx ~1min and then check containers**.

 9. Run _./scripts/createChannel.sh_ from project_home -> to create a channel related files and join all peers on this channel

    - Check out ./channel-artifacts dir containing 3 files :- anchor and channel .tx files and also .block file
-   - Make sure none of the container goes in 'exit' state so wait for 1 min and then check containers.
+   - **Make sure none of the container goes in 'exit' state so wait for approx ~1min and then check containers**.

 10. Run _./scripts/deploySmartContract.sh_ from project_home -> to package, install, approve, commit (New Lifecycle 4 step process) for chaincode
     - Check out ./fabricLedgerContract.tar.gz (packaged chaincode file)
     - Also check out new dev-peer docker containers up and running to handle chaincode invocation request
-    - Make sure none of the container goes in 'exit' state so wait for 1 min and then check containers.
+    - **Make sure none of the container goes in 'exit' state so wait for approx ~1min and then check containers.**
 11. (For Testing Chaincode invocation) Run _./scripts/invokeContract.sh_ from project_home -> to check if chaincode is working via 'peer chaincode invoke' command

     - Check if invoked transaction is committed or failed - if committed then chaincode is fine and ready to handle app request